About Shirley Khong

 Details about me:

-I am the first-born from a Chinese and Vietnamese immigrant family living in Chicago, IL
+I am the first-born and second-generation of a Chinese and Vietnamese immigrant family living in Chicago, IL

 I'm a passionate amateur chef and baker who loves experimenting with new recipes in the kitchen.

-I’m a life-long learner and always collecting and reading new books about finances, psychology, etc.
+I’m a life-long learner and always collecting and reading new books about finances, psychology, sex therapy, etc.

-I love learning new languages and watching international tv shows or movies, especially Korean dramas.
+I love learning new languages (currently learning Japanese) and watching international tv shows or movies, especially Korean dramas.

 I enjoy building Legos, including the two in my background setting (i.e., The Great Wave and Disney castle)!